MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 **Apply to All or New Calls** controls whether or not the no agents call treatment applies to:

 - ***All Calls*** (default) - calls already in queue and new calls arriving to the queue, or
-- ***New Calls Only*** - only new calls that arrive once the No Agents condition has occurred, existing calls in queue remain in queue
+- ***New Calls Only*** - only new calls that arrive once the No Agents condition occurs, existing calls in queue remain in queue

 > [!NOTE]
 > The **No Agents** handling exception occurs under the following conditions: